Plain English Summary

 Who can participate?

 Patients with FAP after colectomy (and those with intact colon for part 3 of the study).

 What does the study involve?

 Part 3 of the study aims to see whether taking the rehydration solution immediately after the removal of the colon can be used to prevent the problem altogether.
-Patients will be randomly allocated to receive either the placebo drink or the active rehydration drink immediately after the removal of the colon.
+Patients are randomly allocated to receive either the placebo drink or the active rehydration drink immediately after the removal of the colon.

 What are the possible benefits and risks of participating?

 If resection of the colon leads to disturbances in the water, electrolyte balance, sugar and fat metabolism, irrespective of underlying disease state, then rehydration therapy to restore sodium and fluid balance to normal control levels could form a simple, effective and cost-effective strategy to correct these disturbances.
 Participants receive the routine post-operative follow-up as an out-patient.
 In addition to the routine follow-up tests, the only burden to the participant is the time spent being told about the research project and thinking about whether they wish to participate.
 Upon obtaining consent, the other burden is the time spent to complete the quality of life questionnaire, the time spent in giving information about their dietary habits, and providing additional blood and urine samples for analyses.
 By taking part in this study there are no risks of physical injury or harm.
 All the necessary information is given and the blood tests are performed where possible at an existing out-patient appointment to reduce the burden and to avoid unnecessary inconvenience to the participant.